SwissTierrasColombia/st-microservice-notifier/README.md

-# Microservice Filemanager
+# Microservice Notifier

-Microservice that allows document management.
+Microservice that allows the sending of notifications by email.

 ## Running Development